guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 ```

 When there is a sequence program, the left part is reduced once and the rest of the expression
-is just the join of the both of these programs.
+is just the join of both of these programs.

 ```
   ξ,,∅ : ∀ {M N n}